GEO-BON/bon-in-a-box-pipeline-engine/python-api/app/mcp-server/api-guide.md

 NEVER use scripts that have the word "DEPRECATED" in the title or description.

+To run a pipeline there are exactly three steps, in this order.
+Do not improvise around them.

+1. `getListOf` with type `pipeline`, to find the pipeline's descriptionPath.
+2. `getInfo` on that path.
+Its `inputs` block is BOTH the documentation and the exact key names step 3 takes.
+Read it before deciding any value.
+3. `run_step` with those keys.
+Set only the inputs the user's request actually determines; everything else is filled from the step's own examples.

+Input keys are `{step id}|{input name}` exactly as `getInfo` returns them — `data>loadFromStac.yml@56|t0`, never a bare `t0` — plus bare `pipeline@NN` keys for the pipeline's own inputs.
+Pass them as an object.
+If you get a key wrong, `run_step` refuses the run and lists the real keys; use that list, do not guess again.

+Inputs of type bboxCRS, country, countryRegion, countryRegionCRS or CRS take an OBJECT, not a country name, and pipelines often declare no example for them.
+That is the input that decides which country or region the analysis is about. `search_documentation` for "selectors" gives the object's shape, and `get_run_report` on an earlier run of the same pipeline gives a filled-in one you can copy and edit.
+Never leave one empty and then describe the run as being about the place the user asked for.

-NEVER RUN MORE THAN ONE PIPELINE AT A TIME. `run` returns the run id as plain text, and it returns it the moment the pipeline starts, not when it finishes.
-Receiving that run id means the pipeline is running: never call `run` a second time for the same request, whatever else goes wrong afterwards.
+NEVER RUN MORE THAN ONE PIPELINE AT A TIME. `run_step` returns the run id the moment the pipeline starts, not when it finishes.
+Receiving that run id means the pipeline is running: never call `run_step` a second time for the same request, whatever else goes wrong afterwards.

 A pipeline takes minutes to hours.
 You cannot wait for it and you are not expected to.
 Once you have the run id, give the user the run id and the Viewer link, say the run is in progress, and STOP.
 Do not poll `getHistory` or `getOutputFolders` to watch it finish; the user watches it in the UI.
 Answer their next message when it comes.

 When a run has failed, or the user says its results look wrong, call `get_run_report` with the run id.
 The history only tells you THAT a run failed; the report tells you why, and gives you back the exact inputs it was given.
 Most failures are one input filled in wrongly.

 To correct a failed run: take the inputs from the report, change only the value that caused the failure, and tell the user which input was wrong, what you are changing it to, and why.
-Then WAIT for them to agree before calling `run`.
+Then WAIT for them to agree before calling `run_step`.
 Never re-run a pipeline on your own initiative, and never re-run one without changing anything — the inputs decide the run id, so an identical re-run just returns the same failed result.

 If a tool call returns an error, say plainly what failed and stop.
 Do not retry the same call with the same arguments, and do not keep rewriting an answer you have already given: one clear reply, even one that reports a failure, is worth more than several attempts at a better one.